FOR IMMEDIATE RELEASE

 Michele D. Morales, a partner in the Orlando office, focuses on premises liability, governmental/municipality liability, nursing home defense litigation and labor and employment law.
 She has successfully defended in all areas of tort litigation including wrongful death and catastrophic injury cases from pre-suit to trial.
 She obtained her Juris Doctor in 2000 from the University of Florida while simultaneously earning a Master of Health Administration.

-QPWB is the largest minority and women owned law firm in the nation with 23 offices in the U.S. and abroad.
+Quintairos, Prieto, Wood & Boyer, P.A., is the largest minority and women owned law firm in the nation with over 380 lawyers serving clients from 27 offices in the United States and abroad.
+Our lawyers provide representation in litigation, business, real estate and governmental law.